-DAF responded to this demand by developing the CAN extension box (CXB) and now the Body Builder Module (BBM).
+DAF responded to this demand by developing the Body Builder Module (BBM).
 Using these systems, for example, the following functions can be offered:

-Icons and warnings displayed on a DOT matrix screen (dashboard).
+- Icons and warnings displayed on a DOT matrix screen (dashboard).

 - PTO-2 hour counter (only available via CAN).

-Only one PTO counter available for the LF Series (which counts PTO1 and PTO2 hours - together).
-Improved accessibility to various signals - (including engine speed and vehicle speed signal). - Various temperature signals. - Tailor-made engine speed control functions. - Torque and/or engine speed intervention from body. - Full PTO control from body. - Cable limitation between body and vehicle. - Integration of body-PLC controls. - Implementation of trip, PTO or engine collective meter. - Etc, etc.
+- Only one PTO counter available for the LF Series (which counts PTO1 and PTO2 hours together).

+- Improved accessibility to various signals (including engine speed and vehicle speed signal).

+- Various temperature signals.

+- Tailor-made engine speed control functions.

+- Torque and/or engine speed intervention from body.

+- Full PTO control from body.

+- Cable limitation between body and vehicle.

+- Integration of body-PLC controls.

+- Implementation of trip, PTO or engine

+- collective meter.

+- Etc, etc.